kjchrono03/company_portfolio/README.md

 ### Backend
 - **/models**: Mongoose models for MongoDB collections.
 - **/routes**: API routes for handling client requests.
-- **/controllers**: Functions that define the business logic for each route.
 - **.env**: Environment variables for MongoDB connection and server configurations.
 - **server.js**: The entry point for the backend application.

 ### Frontend
 - **/src**: Contains React components and Tailwind CSS styles.
 - **/components**: Reusable React components.
-- **/pages**: Different pages of the application.
-- **/styles**: Tailwind CSS styles.
 - **vite.config.js**: Vite configuration file.

-## Contributing
-Feel free to fork the repository, open issues, and submit pull requests.
-Contributions are welcome!

-## License
-This project is open-source and available under the MIT License.